Spread over 100 acres, the San Diego Zoo is home to a whopping 12,000 rare and endangered animals. In just one day you…

 From your base at the overlook, shift your eyes to the west.
 Watch the wide ocean for those gray whales moving from the arctic to the warm waters of Mexico.
 Turn your binoculars towards the horizon, scan right to left, and keep your eyes peeled for the blow from the spout that can rise about 15 feet, the swish of the flukes (tails), or, if you’re lucky, the full on breach and splash of these awesome mammals.

-Tip: Remember to check at the visitor center where rangers have the most up to date information on daily sightings.
+Tip: Be sure to check at the visitor center where rangers have the most up to date information on daily sightings.

 Tide pools at Cabrillo